matheusjv11/matheusjv11/README.md

 ### Hi there! 🤙

 My name is Matheus Almeida from Brazil (🇧🇷).
-I'm a Computer Science student at Federal University of Tocantins (UFT), and currently work as an intern at "Fábrica de Software" of Computer Science Curse.
+I'm a Software Developer and currently working at Nelogica.

 I'm technology lover (❤️) and addicted to programming (👨🏻‍💻).